The 2018 Salzburg Academy runs from July 15 to August 4

 We have tried to keep the cost for the Salzburg Academy as close as possible to the cost of 6 undergraduate summer credits at LAU.
-The cost of tuition for taking 6 summer credits at LAU in addition to living expenses for two summer months in Beirut is around $6,000.
+We calculated the cost of tuition for taking 6 regular summer credits at LAU in addition to living expenses for two summer months in Beirut to be around $6,000.
 The full tuition of the Salzburg Academy program, which includes 6 LAU credits, room and board, food and excursions for three weeks in Austria is $6,400.
 You may apply for partial scholarships too (see below).

 Financial Aid and Scholarships

 Students may not use their regular LAU financial aid for this program, but may apply for a Salzburg Academy discount (normally $500 to $1,500).
 Students interested in applying to this scholarship must fill the portion of the application that refers to the scholarship.
 Scholarships are limited in number and offered mainly to students who currently receive financial aid from LAU.